 Cloud applications can be used anywhere in the world and work on the same principle in Frankfurt as they do in London, Rome, or New York.
 In the past, United Internet has already successfully adapted cloud products – such as 1&1 MyWebsite – to various languages and country-specific features and gradually rolled them out in different nations.

-Thanks to the high degree of exportability which these products offer, United Internet is already active in its Applications segment in numerous European countries (including Germany, Austria, Switzerland, the UK, France, Spain, Italy, Poland, and the Netherlands), as well as in North America (USA, Canada, and Mexico).
-Further countries and product roll-outs will gradually follow.
+Thanks to the high degree of exportability which these products offer, United Internet is already active in its Applications segment in numerous European countries (Germany, France, the UK, Italy, Spain, the Netherlands, Austria, Switzerland, Poland, Hungary, Romania, Bulgaria, the Czech Republic, and Slovakia), as well as in North America (USA, Canada, and Mexico).
+Further countries and product rollouts will gradually follow.

 Acquisitions and investments